-- In licensed AAU tournaments, support people must be 16 years old or older and have a current AAU membership.
+- In licensed AAU tournaments, support people must be 14 years old or older and have a current AAU membership.
 The support people may or may not be registered athletes and must be named at the time of registration.
-Exceptions can be requested to the Tournament Director. - Only the coaches, coach of record, and support people designated at registration will be allowed in the support box. - Only one person will be allowed in the box at a time. - Coaches and support people may not to enter the station at any time or communicate or discuss a competitor's performance with the judges.
-If a rejump is being considered the red flag will go up and the tournament director will come to the station and discuss it with the coach at that time. - Support Box access is permitted for only one's own team, a Support Box person is not permitted to be in the box for athletes of a different team. - Support people will not have any official coaching or coach of record decision-making duties while in the box and on the floor.
-All coaching decisions and inquiries must go through team coach or coach of record. - The term "support people" includes the Coach and "Coach of Record" as support people - If while in the support box, the coach or support person does not comply with the code of conduct rules, the team's floor coaching privileges will be revoked and no coach or support person from that team will be allowed on the floor. - Coaches/Support people may bring a clicker to the station. - Coaches/Support people may not bring cameras or any other device to the station. - Coaches/Support people may not call out cadences or use hand claps or beats on the floor to help pace their athletes. - At the discretion of the Tournament Director, a wristbands or other identifying tag may be given to the team coach, coach of record and designated support people.
-If a wristband is used as the identifier, and a support person or coach of record is also competing in the tournament, they must wear the wristband while competing and it will not be considered a jewelry or uniform infraction.
-The support people may have a different color wristband or identifying tag from the coach and coach of record. - Teams of 16 or fewer jumpers are permitted a maximum of 4 support people, this includes the Coach and "Coach of Record" as part of the maximum of 4 support people.
-Teams with 17-20 jumpers are permitted a maximum of 5 support people.
-After 20 jumpers, one more support person is added per every 4 more jumpers (see table below).
+Teams are required to submit the final list of team members who will or may be accessing the Support Box no later than 10 days prior to start of tournament, list must include AAU Membership numbers.
+Exceptions can be requested from the Tournament Director. - Only the coaches, coach of record, and support people designated at registration will be allowed in the support box. - Only one person will be allowed in the box at a time. - Coaches and support people may not enter the station at any time or communicate or discuss a competitor's performance with the judges.
+If a rejump is being considered the red flag will go up and the tournament director will come to the station and discuss it with the coach at that time. - Support Box access is permitted for only one's own team, a Support Box person is not permitted to be in the box for athletes of a different team. - Support people will not have any official coaching or coach of record

+- decision-making duties while in the box and on the floor.
+All coaching decisions and inquiries must go through team coach or coach of record. - The term "support people" includes the Coach and "Coach of Record" as support people. - If while in the support box, the coach or support person does not comply with the code of conduct rules, the team's floor coaching privileges will be revoked and no coach or support person from that team will be allowed on the floor. - Coaches/Support people may bring a clicker to the station. - Coaches/Support people may not bring cameras or any other device to the station - Coaches/Support people may not call out cadences or use hand claps or beats on the floor to help pace their athletes. - At the discretion of the Tournament Director, a wristband or other identifying tag may be given to the team coach, coach of record and designated support people.
+If a wristband is used as the identifier, and a support person or coach of record is also competing in the tournament, they must wear the wristband while competing.
+The support people may have a different color wristband or identifying tag from the coach and coach of record.